openstack/keystoneauth/doc/source/index.rst

 This is a client for OpenStack Identity API.
-There's a Python API for :doc:`Identity API v3 <using-api-v3>` and :doc:`v2 <using-api-v2>` (the :mod:`keystoneclient` modules), and a command-line script (installed as :doc:`keystone <man/keystone>`).
+There's a Python API for :doc:`Identity API v3 <using-api-v3>` and :doc:`v2 <using-api-v2>` (the :mod:`keystoneauth` modules), and a command-line script (installed as :doc:`keystone <man/keystone>`).

 Contents: